buildpacks/spec/platform.md

 - `run-image.image` MAY be a reference to a run image in a docker registry
 - `run-image.mirrors` MUST NOT be present IF `run-image.image` is not present
 - `run-image.mirrors` MAY contain one or more tag references to run images in docker registries
-- all `run-image.mirrors`:
+- All `run-image.mirrors`:
-  * SHOULD reference an image with ID identical to that of `run-image.image`
+  - SHOULD reference an image with ID identical to that of `run-image.image`
 - `run-image.image` and `run-image.mirrors.[]` SHOULD each refer to a unique registry

 ### Labels